List of Charmed characters: Barbas

-Barbas (also known as The Demon Of Fear), played by Billy Drago, made his first appearance during the season one episode "From Fear To Eternity".
+Barbas (also known as The Demon of Fear), played by Billy Drago, made his first appearance during the season one episode "From Fear To Eternity".
 He has the ability to sense a person's greatest fear and uses it against them.
 Originally, Barbas could only appear on Earth for 24 hours once every 1300 years, on Friday the 13th.
 If he could kill 13 unmarried witches before midnight, then he would be able break free of The Underworld and walk the Earth for eternity.
 This later changed, as Barbas started appearing much more frequently in Charmed.
 The Charmed Ones have vanquished him four times throughout the course of series, all by overcoming their greatest fears and using spells and potions.
 However, Barbas has always found a way to come back and escape from purgatory.
 He is finally vanquished in the season seven episode "A Call To Arms".

 Penny Halliwell

 Penelope "Penny" Halliwell (also known to her family as Grams), played by Jennifer Rhodes, made her first appearance during the season one episode "Is There a Woogy in the House?"
 A powerful woman, Penny possesses the power of telekinesis and the skill with it to deflect or reflect many spells or powers used by evil adversaries.
 She also added many potions and spells to the Book of Shadows.
 After Patty died, Penny raised Prue, Piper and Phoebe on her own.
 She died of a heart attack six months before the events of the first season, but has appeared several times in the series as a spirit.

-In a alternate universe she married the source and has a daughter named Leah consuming the power of three being the next source and meeting Paige, Phoebe, and Piper.
+In an alternate universe she married the source and has a daughter named Leah consuming the power of three being the next source and meeting Paige, Phoebe, and Piper.